Logo, MacQueen's Quinterly

 Issue 30 (September 2025)

-is the author of the poetry collection Water & Wave (Redhawk Publications, 2024) and the story collection The Color of Noon (Serving House Books, 2024).
-His work has appeared in publications such as Common Ground Review, The Dalhousie Review, Hamilton Stone Review, The Main Street Rag, Mantis, and elsewhere.
-A recipient of the Stiftung Laurenz-Haus fellowship, he has held residencies at Ledig House International Writers’ Colony, and Fundación Valparaíso.
-A native of Calcutta, he lives with his wife and two children in Aachen, Germany.
+is the author of the poetry collection Water & Wave (Redhawk Publications, 2024) and the story collection The Color of Noon (Serving House Books, 2024), winner of the first Walter Cummins Award for short fiction.
+His work has appeared widely both online and in print, with some anthologized, and translated into German, French, Arabic, and Italian.
+He has been awarded fellowships and residencies by Ledig House International Writers’ Colony (Omni, New York), Fundación Valparaíso (Mojácar, Spain), and Stiftung Laurenz-Haus (Basel, Switzerland).
+A native of Calcutta, he lives in Aachen, Germany.

 More on the Web: By, About, and Beyond